tohesala/robocloud-examples/example_docker_runtime/README.md

-Example of Robocloud with generic Docker container
+Example of Robocloud runtime Docker container

-In this example the task bundle is not embedded to Docker image, but is located in host file system.
-Uses headless chrome to execute task.
+This example gives a recipe for Docker image that contains chrome for headless web browsing.

 # Prerequisites
 Development environment and runtime must have Docker installed